-The relationship with Hooker is working out pretty well for Relic.
+The relationship with Hooker is working out pretty well for Relic into 2018.
 In fact, as the contract was entering its third year, it’s working out beyond anyone’s imagination.
 (Hooker, experiencing a rebirth of sorts of their own, cut all contracts except Relic in 2017.)

 If Phase One of Relic was a “Belgian Farmhouse” nanobrewery, and phase two was a “Belgian Farmhouse brewery dipping their toes into the consumer-focused market of IPA’s and DIPA’s, then Phase Three is “All in.”

 As before, Relic is releasing a new beer every week or two.
 However, they are almost ALL IPA’s, pale ales, and DIPA’s – with a stout or a porter thrown in once in a while.
 The volume of different beers with the Relic imprint is staggering.
 And now they are all mostly brewed and canned at Hooker.